garious/yoink/README.md

 The 'jsok' directory contains a Go library that allows you to easily unit-test Yoink modules.

-Instead of passing 'yoink.define()' a DOM element, you also have the option to pass it an object that implements a 'render()' method, which returns the DOM element to display.
+Instead of passing `define()` a DOM element, you also have the option to pass it an object that implements a 'render()' method, which returns the DOM element to display.
 This is usually preferred because it allows you to test the guts of your application outside the browser.
 The Yoink Framework comes